jessabean/adventure_itinerary/README.md

 We decided to pause our careers and travel to Asia for a while.
 Here's where we're going/where we went.

-Follow our travels at [Wandering Eldredges](http://wandering-eldredges.tumblr.com)
+Follow our travels at [Roaming Eldredges](http://roaming.eldredge.io)